Çiğli: Economy

-IAOIZ, the Izmir Atatürk Organized Industrial Zone has 485 factories employing 30,000 people.
+The İzmir Atatürk Organized Industrial Zone (IAOIZ) has 485 factories employing 30,000 people.

 Culture and community

 Ekol Sanat Galerisi is a small privately owned art gallery with regular exhibitions.

 Landmarks

 The İzmir Bird Paradise (Kuş Cenneti) has recorded 205 species of birds, including 63 species that are resident year-round, 54 species of summer migratory birds, 43 species of winter migratory birds, and 30 transient species.
 56 species of birds have bred in the park.
-The sanctuary, which covers 80 square kilometres, was registered as "the protected area for water birds and for their breeding" by the Turkish Ministry of Forestry in 1982.
-The Sasalı Park of Natural Life (Doğal Yaşam Parkı) is a large open-air zoo established in 2008.
+The sanctuary, which covers 80 square kilometres, was registered as "the protected area for water birds and for their breeding" by the Turkish Ministry of Forestry in 1982. İzmir Wildlife Park (İzmir Doğal Yaşam Parkı) is a large open-air zoo established in 2008.

 Transport

 Çiğli Air Base is now used only by the military but served as İzmir's airport until the new Adnan Menderes Airport opened. Çiğli railway station is served by Turkish State Railways and by the new commuter rail line İZBAN.
+Also Çiğli Tram has opened in 27 January, 2024.